-- one part per million corresponds to one minute in two years or a single penny in \$10,000.
+Parts per billion (ppb) or Micrograms per liter (ug/L) - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.

-- one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - picocuries per liter is a measure of the radioactivity in water. - an enforceable procedure or level of technological performance which public water systems must follow to ensure - the concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system - the "Maximum Allowed" MCL is the highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG's as feasible using the best available treatment technology. - the "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to human health.
-MCLG's allow for a margin of safety. - the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - the level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants - A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - A very detailed study of the water system to identify potential problems and determine (if possible) why an E.coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple
+Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water.

+Treatment Technique (TT) - an enforceable procedure or level of technological performance which public water systems must follow to ensure control of a contaminant.

+Action level (AL) - the concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

+Maximum contaminant level (MCL) - the "Maximum Allowed" MCL is the highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the MCLG's as feasible using the best available treatment technology.

+Maximum contaminant level goal (MCLG) - the "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to human health.
+MCLG's allow for a margin of safety.

+Maximum residual disinfectant level (MRDL) - The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

+Maximum residual disinfectant level goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+Level 1 assessment - A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.

+Level 2 Assessment - A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.